oracle/terraform-provider-oci/website/docs/d/data_safe_masking_policy_health_reports.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment that contains the health report.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description of the masking health report.
 * `display_name` - The display name of the health report.
+* `error_count` - The count of errors in the masking health report.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Department": "Finance"}`
 * `id` - The OCID of the health report.
 * `masking_policy_id` - The OCID of the masking policy.